14-Year-Old Finds Mother Shot To Death By Stray Bullet That Crashed Through Bedroom Window

 “We’re trying to figure out why — why at that time, why suddenly, why at that time would she looked at the window?” said Javier Arriaga.
 “I don’t know who we should blame.”

+Police released surveillance video of two persons of interest, caught on camera trying to steal a bike outside the victim’s apartment building just minutes before she was shot, CBS2’s Hazel Sanchez reported.

+Investigators don’t know if the individuals were responsible for the shooting or if they were the intended targets.
 Police received a 911 call about shots fired around the same time the son called.
 It’s unclear if the bullet was fired from the street or a nearby rooftop.

+Neighbors and family said they are struggling to make sense of it all

+“It make you feel scared because I live here in the next building,” resident Mauriceo Herrera said.

 Sources said Arriaga did not have a criminal record or anything to indicate she was a target.